mikedhanson/react-portfolio/src/containers/blogs/2019/12/2019-12-27-setting-up-fail2ban-with-le-nginx-wp/index.md

 ## NOTICE:

-This tutorial is assuming that you are using the LetsEncrypt docker container through UnRaid.
+This tutorial is assuming that you are using the Swag docker container through UnRaid.
 If you are, then lets proceed.

 ## 1\.
 Edit jail.local